tagtag

 Electricians

 Electricians will inspect, repair, and maintain the electrical components of the locomotives.
-They work on electrical systems and components with AC and DC voltage, and usually have experience working with high voltage circuitry.
+They work on electrical systems and components with AC and DC voltage and usually have experience working with high-voltage circuitry.

 Railroad Laborers

-You’re Protected by Federal Safety Standards
+Federal Safety Standards protect you

 The fact is, there are federal laws in place to protect your safety.
 The federal government’s Code of Federal Regulations clearly outlines requirements for railroad workplace safety, including specifications, for example, for fall protection, scaffolding, eye and face protection, on-track safety procedures, and details such as appropriate climbing techniques for inspecting bridges.
 Railroad companies must also conduct periodic inspections — including monthly and quarterly inspections — to help ensure the safety of passengers and employees.